 Wildfire Safety Tips to Protect Your Family & Home

-- Build smart: Use fire-resistant materials when building or remodeling your home.
+When building or remodeling your home, use fire-resistant materials.
 Outfit chimneys and stovepipes with spark arresters.
 Mark your house with fire-resistant signs and address numbers.

-- Eliminate combustibles: Clean debris from all roofs and gutters regularly.
+Regularly clean debris from all roofs and gutters.
 Keep firewood, wood fences and other flammables away from structures.

-- Keep fire tools handy: If you can do so safely, battling a small blaze may be an option.
-Be prepared with a ladder tall enough to reach the roof, a long hose and a shovel, rake and buckets.
+If you can do so safely, battling a small blaze may be an option.
+Be prepared with a ladder tall enough to reach the roof, a long hose, and a shovel, rake and buckets.

-- A three- to seven-day supply of water (1 gallon per person per day)
+- A three- to seven-day supply of water (one gallon per person per day)

 - A change of clothing, seasonal gear and sturdy shoes

 - Blankets or sleeping bags